genesiscommunitysuccess/docs/versioned_docs/version-previous/01_getting-started/05_advanced-learning/03-loading-feed-data/01_overview.md

     }
 }
 ```
-Other examples of event handlers that load files probably have a different **onCommit** block.
+Other examples of `eventHandler` that load files probably have a different **onCommit** block.
 For example, the **CSVEventHandlerProcessor** processor discussed in the configuration section has already performed part of the processing, so within the GenesisSet there is a DETAILS.ROW that is a collection of rows, each being a GenesisSet (field/value pairs).
-In that case a different message class needs to be defined:
+In that case, a different message class needs to be defined:

 ```kotlin
 data class BbgIssuanceFileImport(